susithrj/OMS_CLUSTER/README.md

 ### Backward Flow (Push)

-- The primary OMS handles executions.
+- Phase 1 - The primary OMS handles executions.
 If the primary OMS goes down, the secondary OMS takes over.
+- Phase 2 - executions are handled by customer-assigned OMS.
 - The failover mechanism ensures that the order reply is processed seamlessly by the secondary OMS if the primary is unavailable.

 ## Implementation Details